top of page

 Pseudacraea eurytus.jpeg

-Pseudacraea eurytus (male, upper and underside)
+Pseudacraea eurytus (female, upper and underside)

+Genus Hamanumida.
 An Afrotropical genus containing a single species: Hamanumida daedalus and recorded at Semuliki.

 Hamanumida daedalus.jpeg